Chaurasi Khamba Mosque: Architecture

 Columns in the Chaurasi Khamba Mosque were reused from former Hindu temples.
 Accordingly, they feature defaced-human figures and decorations related to the Hindu culture.
-The reused columns were used to support the mosque after the human figures had been defaced to respect Islamic traditions and match the context.
-Besides the human-defaced figures, the columns’ bases feature animal figures like elephants.
+The reused columns support the mosque after the human figures had been defaced to respect Islamic traditions and match the context.
 The reused columns were placed differently in Kaman mosque; initially, the figures at one end of the columns were towards the capitals of the columns, however, the columns were flipped in Kaman mosque, and the figures were placed at the base of the columns.
+The columns’ bases feature animal figures like elephants.